 A lot of working people as well as athletes these days look to replace one or more of their meals with meal replacement powders.

-We aren’t really talking about the meal replacement shakes of yore which were crammed with calories and sugar and junk.
+We aren’t really talking about the meal replacement shakes of which are crammed with calories and sugar and junk.

 Modern day meal replacements boast of ingredient labels cleaner than you think.
-These have tailored macro and micronutrient ratios, are low calorie and are even low sodium as we just found out.
+These have tailored macro and micronutrient ratios, are low calorie and some are even low sodium.